24 Best Bug Tracking Tools in 2026

 Pros: If a custom installation isn’t for you, then Trac might just be the tool your team needs.

-Cons: Outdated and not intuitive user interface, too much complexity.
+Cons: Outdated and not an intuitive user interface, with too much complexity.

 Alternatives: Zoho Bug Tracker and Marker.io.